jfraj/GCDproject/CodeBook.md

 * Write the table in a text file named average.txt

 ##Variables
+The definitions are devided into text output variables (produced by the code run\_analysis.R) and the variables inside the code.

+###Output variables
+* activity: Performed while recording data with phone (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING)
+* variable: From the phone's embedded accelerometer and gyroscope.
+Comprise 3-axial linear acceleration and 3-axial angular velocity.
+Only mean and standard deviation measurement names are included.
+For more information, see the features_info.txt in the UCI HAR Dataset directory.
+The names have been modified to remove ("-", "(", ")", "." and ",").
+* subject: Id for the 30 volunteers within an age bracket of 19-48 years
+* average: Average to all the measurements for the given subject, activity and variable

 ###Code variables
 * ffeatures: path to the file containing the feature names
 * ftrain: path to the train data